-Thin layers are the best way to paint no matter what medium you use, except abstract art and some techniques when you intentionally apply thicker layers.
+Thin layers are the best way to paint no matter what medium you use, except for abstract art and some techniques when you intentionally apply thicker layers.

 A thin layer is the best choice for a beginner.
 Thin layers dry faster than thick ones, it is easier to control the paint flow and the results.
-It takes more time, but in the end, you have more predictable outcome.
+It takes more time, but in the end, you have a more predictable outcome.
 Thin layers are easier to cover mistakes.

 4 – Try fluid acrylics